altocodenl/TODIS/readme.md

 Note also what it doesn't show: the expansion of the calls to, say, `chocolate`, `mix` or `bake` (or even `+`).
 These could be shown if they were deemed relevant to what the user is looking at.
 There are two things that prevent us from showing the expansion to every single call:

-- Some calls happen on a different system that doesn't share an expansion, but just returns a response.
+- Some calls happen on a different system that doesn't share an expansion, but just return a response.
 This can happen for either performance reasons or security reasons.
 - The user doesn't care about expanding every call, but rather only those that they want to inspect.

 A small trick that can help make expansions more readable is to interpret `@ foo` as if `foo` was a link: blue and underlined.
 A programming environment can provide this facility; when working in a blackboard, the references of calls can be underlined, to avoid writing so many `@`s.

-Before we move to conditional, it is a good idea to realize that the expansion of a sequence is equivalent to computation.
-The nature of computation is sequential, doing one call, minding its response and then making another call.
+Before we move to conditional, it is a good idea to realize that *the expansion of a sequence is equivalent to computation*.
+The nature of computation is sequential: making one call, waiting for a response, then making another call.

 We now turn to the third and last essential element of logic, conditional.